List of 40 Famous Forests in India to visit

 Hotel in Bhitarkanika National Park

-Nature Camp Bhitarkanika Retreat is a campsite nearby to spend the night.
+Nature Camp Bhitarkanika Retreat is a campsite nearby where you can spend the night.
 There are hotels on some islands within the forest territory as well.

 Rajaji National Park is known for its panoramic natural landscape and lush biodiversity, which reside in the Shivalik regions of the Himalayan Mountains range.
 The park is named after the only native Governor-General of India, C. Rajagopalachari.